Mel Furniss Mel Furniss

 YES, you should report what he did.

 Through some gentle nudging from Jasper and one of my best friends, I called a confidential sexual assault hotline to ask them what to do.
 They told me I can’t report a Greenville County assault while outside of Greenville County.
 But they encouraged me to go to a hospital to get STD testing and potentially collect skin cell samples.
 So I did that.
-I kept doing the next right thing, not knowing what was going on or how I got here.
+I kept doing the next right thing, not knowing what was going on or how I got there.
 But then the hospital told me there was nothing they could do—the man’s mouth and/or genitals were not involved—and they sent me home with a $300 bill.
 That’s when I cried for the first time.
 I felt like a fool.
 Assaulted enough to call a helpline, not assaulted enough for doctors to help me collect evidence.

 Why did I continue with the massage?
 Why didn’t I scream, run, kick, punch, SOMETHING other than just lie there?
 And why did I pay him?
 AND TIP HIM??
 I felt so unbearably humiliated.
 Like it was all my fault.
 Like maybe I did something to give that man the wrong idea.
 Or maybe Google was wrong, and I’m making a big deal out of nothing.
 Stop being a drama queen, Mel.
 You weren’t raped.
 And you had the power to stop him, but you didn’t.
 So own it, wash your face, and move on.

 I decided to continue with the plan to attend Book Camp.
 This man was not going to stand in the way of God’s call on my life.
 So I just kept going.
 Kept doing the things.
 Went to church, ate lunch with my friend, and laid out my clothes for the next morning.
 But that afternoon, something hit my stomach like I’d never experienced before.
 It was probably a mix of trauma and kid germs, but I couldn’t stop vomiting to the point that I knew Book Camp was no longer an option.
 So deeply humiliated and feeling like a burden, I told my friend I was going to drive home that night.
-I was just done with this whole doomed experience, and I didn’t want to risk getting my friend and her sweet family sick too.
+I was just done with the whole doomed experience, and I didn’t want to risk getting my friend and her sweet family sick too.
 So I drove home, puking in a bag in the middle of the night, weeping in the car to Jasper, wondering, “Does God hate me?
 Why is all of this happening?”

 ———